 We are looking for projects that take place in or out of the lab.
 In fact, we are especially interested in projects exploring the social, economic, and political dimensions of cellular agriculture.
 For example...what policy interventions can ensure the land hypothetically freed up by cellular agriculture is used for carbon capture?

-To answer these important questions, we are looking for people from all disciplinary backgrounds: tissue engineering, food policy, environmental science, etc. We will prioritize researchers and projects from underrepresented backgrounds and topics.
+To answer these important questions, we are looking for people from all disciplinary backgrounds: tissue engineering, food policy, environmental science, sociology, economics, etc. We will prioritize researchers and projects from underrepresented backgrounds and topics.
 Above all, we want to help transformative projects get off the ground.
 So hit us with your wildest, most radical ideas!
 Scroll to the bottom of this page for full eligibility requirements.

 All funded projects must contribute to the public body of knowledge and therefore must remain openly accessible.